 The kidneys are important organs that play a number of roles in the body.
 In about 40% of adults who live with lupus, the disease can cause the immune system to attack the kidneys, which may lead to damage.
-Men are more likely to develop lupus nephritis than women.
+Lupus nephritis most often develops within the first five years after a lupus diagnosis.

-I’ve noticed changes in my urine that I want to discuss with my rheumatologist.
+I’ve noticed changes in my urine that I want to discuss with my doctor.
 I always wonder when I see something new if it’s related to my lupus.

 The roles of kidneys